-- 13.6 Except where the parties otherwise agree, and subject to clause 13.10, the Access Provider must not refuse to schedule a cutover for an MNM at an Exchange because the Access Seeker has requested an MNM cutover at another Exchange or other Exchanges in that state on the same day. - 13.7 The Access Provider may refuse a requested MNM cutover date where it would be
+13.9 Except where the parties otherwise agree, and subject to clause 13.10, the Access Provider must not refuse to schedule a cutover for an MNM at an Exchange because the Access Seeker has requested an MNM cutover at another Exchange or other Exchanges in that state on the same day.

-- a) For the avoidance of doubt, a request by an Access Seeker for a copy of a Limitation Notice may be made generally for all future Limitation Notices or for one or more specific Limitation Notices. - 13.8 The Limitation Notice must specify: - a) the limit that is to apply - b) the period and the ESAs to which it applies; and - c) the reasons for the limit being necessary by reference to forecast demand and available capacity. - 13.9 The Limitation Notice lapses 60 Calendar Days after it is published, unless withdrawn earlier.

-Note: Another Limitation Notice may be issued to replace a lapsed notice.

-- 13.10 The Access Provider must not unreasonably refuse to vary or withdraw the Limitation Notice on the request for an Access Seeker. - 13.11 Where an Access Seeker disagrees with a decision made by the Access Provider not to vary or withdraw the Limitation Notice, the Access Seeker may seek dispute resolution in accordance with the dispute resolution procedures set out in Schedule 5 of this FAD.
+- 13.10 The Access Provider may refuse a requested MNM cutover date where it would be inconsistent with a capacity limitation notice (Limitation Notice), provided that the Access Provider has published the Limitation Notice on its website, and has, on the Access Seeker's request, provided a copy of the notice to the Access Seeker as soon as is practicable. - a) For the avoidance of doubt, a request by an Access Seeker for a copy of a Limitation Notice may be made generally for all future Limitation Notices or for one or more specific Limitation Notices. - 13.11 The Limitation Notice must specify: - c) the limit that is to apply - d) the period and the ESAs to which it applies; and - e) the reasons for the limit being necessary by reference to forecast demand and available capacity. - 13.12 The Limitation Notice lapses 60 Calendar Days after it is published, unless withdrawn earlier. - Note: Another Limitation Notice may be issued to replace a lapsed notice. - 13.13 The Access Provider must not unreasonably refuse to vary or withdraw the Limitation Notice on the request for an Access Seeker. - 13.14 Where an Access Seeker disagrees with a decision made by the Access Provider not to vary or withdraw the Limitation Notice, the Access Seeker may seek dispute resolution in accordance with the dispute resolution procedures set out in Schedule 5 of this FAD.